TAbdiukov/CISSP-mnemonics/README.md

 Think of ECPA and CALEA - as a seed and a flower.
 Yes, calea is a plant, but let's make CALEA a CAULIPOWER with sour taste.
 ECPA grows into CALEA flower.
 Then terrorists come, and the garden of CALEA has to be destroyed.
 Like the privacy had to be destroyed.

-### Extras

-* **HSA** - Homeland Security Act.
-Creation of Homeland Security in the US.
-Mnemonic: "HSA is like HoUSA.
-HoUSA can be understood as "House" (my house is my castle) and "Home is USA".
-Related to HSA (2002) is USA PATRIOT Act of 2001.

-* California Consumer Privacy Act - CCPA - in **California** fashion, require **Privacy** Statements from organizations.

 ### U.S. Import and Export

 * Export Administration Regulation (EAR) - restricting export of **civilian items that may have military applications**, such as **EARphones**.